GogoHarry/superstore_sales_analysis/README.md

 *Distribution of customers across Consumer, Corporate, and Home Office segments.
 The consumer segment represents the majority of the customer base.*

 ![Sales by Segment](images/sales_by_customer_type.png)
 *Total sales contribution by customer segment.
-Consumer segment generates over 50% of total revenue.*
+The consumer segment generates over 50% of the total revenue.*

 ### Product Performance